-James S. House is the Angus Campbell Distinguished University Professor of Survey Research, Public Policy and Sociology.
-His primary appointment is in the Survey Research Center, the Institute for Social Research, with a joint retention appointment in Sociology in addition to his primary academic appointment in Public Policy.
+James S. House is the Angus Campbell Distinguished University Professor Emeritus of Survey Research, Public Policy, and Sociology.
 His research has focused on the role of social and psychological factors in the etiology and course of health and illness, including the role of psychosocial factors in understanding and alleviating social disparities in health and the way health changes with age.
-He has been elected to the American Academy of Arts and Sciences, the Institute of Medicine, and the National Academy of Sciences.
-At the Ford School he teaches courses in socioeconomic policy and health policy.
-In the last decade, Jim co-edited Making Americans Healthier: Social and Economic Policy as Health Policy (2008, with Bob Schoeni of the Ford School and others) and A Telescope on Society: Survey Research & Social Science at the University of Michigan and Beyond (2004, with others).
-He received his BA in History from Haverford college, his Ph.D. in Social Psychology from the University of Michigan, and taught at Duke University before joining University of Michigan faculty in 1978 and the Ford School in January 2008.
+He has been elected to the American Academy of Arts and Sciences, the National Academy of Medicine, and the National Academy of Sciences.
+At the Ford School he has taught courses on the relation between socioeconomic policy and health policy.
+Jim has co-edited Making Americans Healthier: Social and Economic Policy as Health Policy (with Bob Schoeni of the Ford School and others) and A Telescope on Society: Survey Research & Social Science at the University of Michigan and Beyond.
+He recently published Beyond Obamacare: Life, Death, and Social Policy (Russell Sage Foundation, June 2015).
+He received his PhD in social psychology from the University of Michigan.

 B.A.
 1965 Haverford College (Major: History, Minor: Psychology)